Scientific Research Work

 and many more.

 The trends of the total power and total number of autonomous (off-grid) solar electric stations installed by the “Sun House” are given on the diagram below.

 In the year 2011 (5 years before the official introduction of net metering in Georgia), in Tbilisi, our team has installed the first grid-tied hybrid PV station in Georgia with the capacity of 3,2 kW.

 The trends of the total power and total number of grid-tied solar electric stations installed by the “Sun House” are given on the diagram below.

 Currently the company is actively working on the design and installation of the grid-tied electric stations in whole Georgia.

-For today, “Sun House” LLC has installed overall more than 500 units of autonomous solar (off-grid) photovoltaic systems, with the total power of 218 kW and more than 27 units of grid connected (grid-tied) photovoltaic systems, with total power of 180 kW.
+For today, “Sun House” LLC has installed overall more than 500 units of solar photovoltaic systems.

 Locations of the solar electric and solar heat systems installed by the “Sun House” are shown on the map below (click on the icon in the right corner of the map to activate the full screen mode).

-Based on a Memorandum of Understanding signed by the Government of Georgia in 2017, the company “Sun House” is conducting a feasibility study for a 15 MW solar power plant.
+Based on a Memorandum of Understanding signed by the government of Georgia in 2017, the company “Sun House” conducted a feasibility study for a 15 MW solar power plant.

 At this stage, the company is committed to design and build powerful (over 1 MW) solar stations.